F1 2026 driver line-ups: new-look grid is confirmed for next season

 Rolling contract

-Fernando Alonso has signed a multi-year deal that will take him into at least 2026
+Fernando Alonso has signed a multi-year deal that will take him to at least the end of 2026

 Related article